FSW-GNN: A Bi-Lipschitz WL-Equivalent Graph Neural Network: Problem Setting

-This paper aims to address this limitation by devising an MPNN whose embeddings preserve distances in the original graph space in the bi-Lipschitz sense.
-To state our goal formally, we need to define appropriate notions of WL metrics on the input space and bi-Lipschitz graph embeddings.
+This paper aims to address this limitation by devising an MPNN whose embeddings preserve distances in the bi-Lipschitz sense.
+To state our goal formally, we first need to define a notion of distance on the input space of graphs.